 If you have evaluated all of the necessary factors and decided to move forward with adding additional solar panels, here are 3 ways you can go about it:

-Keep the old inverter and add more solar panels to the existing system.
+Keep the old inverter and add more panels to the existing system.

-But, again, this relatively inexpensive option also requires that your old inverter is both compatible with your new solar panels and capable of handling the added power.
+But, again, this relatively inexpensive option also requires that your old inverter be compatible with your new solar panels and capable of handling the added power.

-Install a new inverter with more solar panels connected to it.
+Install a new inverter with more panels connected to it.

 Buying a new inverter will get you either of 2 things.